GrewalBalraj/MyDiscordBot/README.md

 # MyDiscordBot
-A Discord bot I made to provide moderation for a discord server, as well as provide entertainment and information commands to users of a server.
+A Discord bot made to provide moderation for a discord server, as well as provide entertainment and information commands to users of a server.
 These commands include the ability to ask the bot for things such as:

   - Trivia questions
   - The current weather in a city